 I love how easy and inexpensive it is to make this wall art Christmas tree.

-I hope you have fun designing and building alternative Christmas trees.
+I hope you get inspired with these alternative christmas tree ideas and then design and build your own alternative Christmas trees.
 Please leave links to the photos or posts you create with your DIY trees.